hudson-newey/2Lang/README.md

 PRINT "message"
 ```

-The print keyword is used to print out text to the screen
+The print keyword is used to print out text to the screen (planned; not currently functional)

 ```sh
 ;